epics-containers/epics-containers.github.io/docs/reference/ioc_helm_chart.md

 - `values.yaml` - this is the helm values file.
 It contains the values that are substituted in to the helm templates when the helm chart is built.
-Most of the values that go into an IOC instance chart will be drawn from domain defaults which can be found in the folder `beamline-chart`.
+Most of the values that go into an IOC instance chart will be drawn from repository defaults which can be found in the folder `helm/shared`.
 Values you need to supply here are:

   - `base_image` - the Generic IOC image to use for this IOC instance.
 A